 ' Sgt.
 Pepper's Lonely Hearts Club Band

-, hence the album title.
+.
 The cover is particularly memorable for offering the Ur Example

 of the Sgt.
 Pepper's Shout-Out

 for Only in It for the Money

 - "What's The Ugliest Part Of Your Body?"
 (1:03)

 - "Flower Punk" (3:03)